crisarenas/Basic-motion-planning-algorithm/README.md

 - Extra 5: Asking for the start and goal points.
 If you type an incorrect number or a letter, the program will tell you what numbers you can choose.
 - Extra 6: A new map was created.
 The map is called map12 and it has more obstacles than the other maps.
 You can see it in the map12 folder.
 - Extra 7: Time study in ``src/python/algorithms/Time_Analysis``.
 It was performed in equal conditions for the 3 algorithms, this means with no extra functions implemented so none of them took extra time executing those functions.
-- Extra 8: YouTube video.
-- Extra 9: Functions in a separate file to make the code cleaner.
+- Extra 8: Functions in a separate file to make the code cleaner.
-- Extra 10: The code works and is tested for every map.
+- Extra 9: The code works and is tested for every map.
-- Extra 11: Github repository with commit history.
+- Extra 10: [Github repository](https://github.com/crisarenas/Basic-motion-planning-algorithm) with commit history.

 ## 2. Project Structure: